dsavransky/EXOSIMS/CONTRIBUTING.md

 ## Getting Started

 A great place to start is our [Issue Tracker](https://github.com/dsavransky/EXOSIMS/issues).
 Be sure to also read all of the documentation (https://exosims.readthedocs.io).
+If you would like to take ownership of an issue, leave a comment on it (just say something like 'I've got this one') and it will get assigned to you.
+If you have questions about an issue, post them as a comment.

 ## Working with the Code